edis0n-zhang/personal-website-2.0/src/lib/posts/software_as_a_craft/software as a craft.md

 ## build with a purpose

-In reality, you won't be instilled with a sense of awe for every line of code you write.
+In reality, the hill is more bumpy than smooth, and you won't be instilled with a sense of awe for every line of code you write.
 While you should make the process as enjoyable as you can, there will be a significant portion of the process that is more mundane.
 Writing tests, reviewing code, and fixing a cryptic bug are not activities I'd describe as glamorous or fun.

 In times like these, it's important to keep the bigger picture in mind.
 Be a pragmatist, and fulfill your responsibility to the user.
 Take pride in your work and ensure each and every aspect of the software is as it should be.